Experience the AI4Good Lab in Edmonton.

 After the call closes, the selection committee will process the applications in 3-4 weeks.
 The selection committee consists of our founders, management team, and committee members from our partners.

-All applicants will be notified of their selection status by March 15th at the latest.
+All applicants will be notified of their selection status by March 1st at the latest.
 Those on the waitlist will be notified of selection on a rolling basis.
-Applicants who do not hear from us by March 15th may contact us at email@example.com to inquire as to the status of their application.
-The most common reason for a lack of response is due to an incorrect email address.
+Applicants who do not hear from us by March 1st may contact us at email@example.com to inquire as to the status of their application.
+The most common reason for a lack of response is because we received an incorrect email address from an applicant.

 Each year we evaluate a competitive pool of applicants for limited spots, so we encourage rejected candidates to re-apply the following year.
 We are unable to give feedback or suggestions to those who are not accepted.

-In every cohort, we strive for diversity in terms of educational background, location, University, etc. For these reasons, the waitlist does not have a specific order.
-Participants are selected off the waitlist due to a variety of factors, and we cannot give further information one’s chances of receiving a spot if they are placed on the waitlist.
+The waitlist does not have a specific order.
+Participants are selected off the waitlist due to a variety of factors, and we cannot give further information on one’s chances of receiving a spot if they are placed on the waitlist.

 Accepted applicants will have 4 business days to confirm their spot before the opportunity is passed to someone on the waitlist.
 Given the full-time requirements of the program, many participants will need to make arrangements well in advance to attend.
 This means applicants who receive acceptances need to notify us ASAP if they are unable to attend the program in order to allow others the opportunity to plan ahead.